We're Going to Be Friends: Children's book adaptation

-In May 2017, Third Man Records announced a children's book based on the single to be released on November 21, 2017, shortly after The White Stripes’ 20th anniversary.
+In May 2017, Third Man Records announced a children's book based on the single to be released on November 21, 2017, shortly after the White Stripes’ 20th anniversary.
 The book became available on November 7, 2017 for pre-release events and limited distribution.
-It was illustrated by Elinor Blake, an illustrator and animator for shows such as The Ren and Stimpy Show and Pee-wee's Playhouse.
+It was illustrated by Elinor Blake, an illustrator and animator for shows such as The Ren & Stimpy Show and Pee-wee's Playhouse.
 The book came with a digital copy of the original song and a cover version performed by The Woodstation Elementary School Singers, as well as a cover by April March.